InfuseAI/primehub-site/docs/primehub-app-builtin-streamlit.md

 ## Usage

-1. Create a streamlit app
+1. Create a Streamlit app
 1. In the create page, fill the `FILE_PATH` variable.
 The server is run as the command `streamlit run ${FILE_PATH}`.
-You can fill a streamlit python from:
+You can fill a Streamlit python from:
    - Local file (e.g. `/project/<group-name>/path/to/your/file`)
-   - Web url (e.g. `https://raw.githubusercontent.com/streamlit/streamlit-example/master/streamlit_app.py`)
+   - Web URL (e.g. `https://raw.githubusercontent.com/streamlit/streamlit-example/master/streamlit_app.py`)
-1. Open the streamlit server you just created
+1. Open the Streamlit server you just created
-1. You can see the streamlit dashboard
+1. You can see the Streamlit dashboard

 ## Limitation
-Using external dependencies/packages is not supported in current version.
+Using external dependencies/packages is not supported in the current version.